Overview#

 Model tests check the correctness of models.
 Adding a new model follows a process similar to adding a new operator.

-Test Coverage#
+Test coverage#

 Test coverage are summarized during an unit test and the daily full unit test job.
 The unit test coverage data are reported on the FlagGems website.

+An operator benchmark is used to evaluate the performance of operators.
 If you are adding a new operator or optimizing an existing operator, you need to add performance test cases in the corresponding file under the benchmark directory.
-For detailed instructions on writing performance test case, please refer to Python performance tests.